 What phonics scheme do we use ?

-At Valley Road Academy we currently use the Letters and Sounds Programme to teach phonics.
+At Valley Road Academy we At Valley Road we teach reading using an approved synthetic systematic phonics programme, 'Bug Club' to teach phonics.
 We follow this programme consistently in order to teach the children to read effectively.

 How often will my child be taught phonics?